testophobia/testophobia/README_WIP.md

 differences in test failures.

-Finally, in the event that the test image is in fact valid, and should replace the current golden snapshot as the new golden, you can use this feature of the viewer to apply the new image, without the need to perform a _--golden_ run.
+Finally, in the event that the test image is in fact valid, and should replace the current golden snapshot as the new golden, you can use the __Apply Golden__ feature of the viewer to apply the new image, without the need to perform another _--golden_ run.

 ## Config Options

 The following options are available in the Testophobia config file, or via the configuration object passed to the Testophobia instance:

-`baseUrl`: (string) your base website url | default: http://localhost:6789
+`baseUrl`: (string) the base url of your website or application | default: http://localhost:6789

 `fileType`: (string) the image type to output (options: jpeg, png) | default: png

-`quality`: (number) if jpeg fileType, the quality setting from 1-100 for the image | default: 80
+`quality`: (number) if jpeg fileType, the quality setting (1-100) for the image | default: 80

 `dimensions`: (array) the type / dimensions for the screenshot | default: desktop (1024x768) and mobile (375x812)